-I love things that meet a need so specific that they get a job done when nothing else could.
-In the push-and-pull of the moment, I’ve discovered many such tools, mostly ad hoc, accidentally or serendipitously, mostly to use in the garden.
-Below are five in no particular order.
+I love things that meet a need so specific that they get the job done when nothing else could.
+In the push-and-pull of the moment, I’ve discovered many such tools, mostly ad hoc, accidentally or serendipitously, and mostly to use in the garden.
+Below are five favorites in no particular order!

 Use old carpet remnants to suppress and kill weeds